liyanc/PDGenLayers/README.md

 Our PD layer provides a batched levelset layer assuming the same lattice simplicial complex for the entire batch.
 However, we don't prevent you from varying sampling range/density for each volume in the batch as long as you don't violate the orientedness of the underlying simplicial complex.
+Note that PDs are triangulation-invariant so the query point positions for SDF don't matter as long as they don't violate the orientedness of the implied simplicial complex

 We provide a simple example to illustrate the batched levelset layer API.
-We generalized an underdetermined least-squares training with enforcing a 2D hole through our batched levelset layer to show the usage.
+We generalized an underdetermined least-squares training while enforcing a 2D hole through our batched levelset layer to show the usage.
 The example can be found at `examples/train_batched_levelset.py`.

 ![BatchedLevelSet Training](imgs/noisy_circle.png)